Ghali01/flutter_channel/README.md

 ### MethodChannel

-there is some notes we have to mention to on MethodChannel usage.
+There is some notes we have to mention to about MethodChannel usage.

 #### 1. the handler

-The handler of the `MethodChannel` receive tow parameter first one is `MethodCall` instance and second one is `Reply` instance.
+The handler of the `MethodChannel` receive two parameter first one is `MethodCall` instance and second one is `Reply` instance.

+#### 2. the reply callback

+the reply callback function take two parameter, First one is the reply message and the second on is exception with `PythonChannelMethodException` type if exception raised in dart side otherwise the parameter will be `None`.

-#### 2. raise exception in the handler
+#### 3. raise exception in the handler

 You can raise `PythonChannelMethodException` in the handler this exception will be sent by the channel and will throw it to the `send` Future in dart side.